-After the student has drafted this INT form and reviewed it with you, his/her faculty sponsor and an academic advisor, the student will submit the final version of the contract and bring it to you for your signature.
+After the student has drafted this INT form and reviewed it with you and his/her faculty sponsor, the student will submit the final version of the contract and bring it to your attention for your signature.

 During the initial planning stages you should review Evergreen's conflict of interest policy to avoid any future problems.

 Most internships are unpaid.
 Students are generally interested first and foremost in obtaining good experience in their field of interest.
 Receiving academic credit is another primary goal for doing an internship.
 This is not to say that you should not offer to pay an intern.
 If your organization has the resources, then by all means do so; it can be a real plus in attracting student applicants.
 Sometimes, organizations offer forms of compensation outside a typical hourly wage.
 These include stipends, room and board for more remote internships, or other exchanges.
 It is also possible to be listed as a state work-study eligible site, which can provide wage-reimbursement of 65% or more to approved organizations.
 Read more about work-study.

 Students can work at their internship for as few as five hours a week, and as many as forty.
 This is one of the aspects of the internship that you will negotiate with a student applicant before the internship begins.